$125 off any CGM Plan. Use code FALL125

 Nerve damage can occur when some form of trauma (like disease or injury) to the body injures your nerve.

-There are five different sensory receptors (or nerve endings), including mechanoreceptors.
-There are four primary mechanoreceptors found in human skin to process touch: Merkel's disks, Meissner's corpuscles, Ruffini endings, and Pacinian corpuscles.
+There are four primary nerve endings: Merkel's disks, Meissner's corpuscles, Ruffini endings, and Pacinian corpuscles.
 Each type of nerve is sensitive to a different range of stimuli, and they're distributed throughout the body in different proportions.

 • Ruffini endings are slowly adapting receptors that detect tension, stretching, and deep pressure.